Checking the brake system components

 Abnormal conditions

-Changes in how you feel when you press the brake pedal or when you move the brake pedal indicate a possible malfunction in the brake system.
-The procedure and diagnostic methods include the analysis of the sensations that occur when you press the brake pedal, the warning light of the brake system and the presence of a low level of brake fluid, which are signs of a possible malfunction in the diagnosis of complaints related to the brake system.
-The following conditions are considered abnormal and indicate the need for brake master cylinder repair.
+Changes in the feel of the brake pedal or the brake pedal stroke indicate a possible malfunction in the brake system.
+The diagnostic procedure and methods include analyzing the feel of the brake pedal, the illumination of the brake system warning light, and the presence of a low brake fluid level, which are all signs of a possible malfunction when diagnosing complaints related to the brake system.
+The following conditions are considered abnormal and indicate the need for repair of the brake master cylinder.

-1. Fast downstroke of the brake pedal.
-The reason for this may be external or internal leakage.
+1. Rapid downward movement of the brake pedal.
+This may be caused by an external or internal leak.

-2. Slow down stroke of the brake pedal.
-The reason for this may be external or internal leakage.
+2. Slow downward movement of the brake pedal.
+This may be caused by an external or internal leak.

 4. Excessive effort when applying the brake pedal.
-This condition may be due to a stuck or locked pedal or linkage, a blocked check valve, or insufficient vacuum in the brake booster.
+This condition may be caused by a sticking or locked pedal or linkage, a blocked check valve, or insufficient vacuum in the brake booster.

-5. Blocking the brakes of the rear wheels with a slight pressure on the brake pedal.
-This can be caused by grease or fluid on the brake pads, damaged brake pads and linings, improper parking brake adjustment, or a damaged or dirty brake pressure control valve.
+5. Locking of the rear brakes when the brake pedal is pressed lightly.
+This may be caused by the presence of grease or working fluid on the brake pads, damage to the brake pads and linings, improper adjustment of the parking brake, damage or contamination of the brake pressure adjustment valve.

-6. Random change in effort on the brake pedal.
-This condition can be caused by a faulty brake booster, a brake caliper piston retracting in the end position, or incorrectly installed brake pads.
+6. Erratic change in brake pedal force.
+This condition may be caused by a faulty brake booster, brake caliper piston retraction at the extreme position, or improperly installed brake pads.

-7. The control lamp of the brake system is always on.
-This condition may be due to low brake fluid, the ignition wire being too close to the low brake fluid warning light, or a damaged float.
+7. The brake system warning light is always on.
+This condition may be caused by low brake fluid level, ignition wire running too close to the low brake fluid warning light, or a damaged float.

-1. Check the brake fluid level in the brake fluid reservoir.
+1. Check the brake fluid level in the brake hydraulic reservoir.
 If the fluid level is low or the reservoir is empty, fill the reservoir with brake fluid up to the MAX mark.

-2. Mark the brake fluid level in the brake fluid reservoir.
-If the brake fluid level remains unchanged after several applications of the brake pedal, measure the torque required to turn the wheels backwards with the brakes applied, proceeding as follows:
+2. Note the brake fluid level in the brake fluid reservoir.
+If the brake fluid level remains unchanged after several brake pedal presses, measure the torque required to turn the wheels backwards with the brakes applied, as follows:

 Leaks without pressure

-The absence of working fluid in the reservoir of the hydraulic drive of the brakes can be due to two types of external leaks in the absence of pressure.
+The absence of working fluid in the brake hydraulic drive reservoir can be caused by two types of external leaks in the absence of pressure.

-Type 1: External leakage may occur in the area of the brake fluid reservoir cap due to improper gasket and cap position.
+Type 1: External leakage may occur in the brake fluid reservoir cap area due to incorrect positioning of the gasket and cap.

-Type 2: External leakage may occur at the sealing area of the brake reservoir mount.
-Repair such leakage by installing new seals.
+Type 2: An external leak may occur at the sealing area of the brake fluid reservoir mount.
+Fix this leak by installing new seals.

 Link to this page in different formats